Spyros-Papanastasiou-667/Z-turn-Board-V2-Diary/.site/Preliminary/Peripherals/README.md

 ### EMIO

-I think EMIO serves as sharing PL's pins with PS.
+I think EMIO serves as sharing PL's pins to PS.

 (I'm a bit unsure of the following, but):